aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/010_hub_cluster_cleanup.md

 hidden: true
 ---

 In an Argo CD hub-spoke deployment architecture, the hub cluster is dedicated solely to running Argo CD.
-In the previous chapters, we deployed webstore namespaces and workloads in the hub cluster.
-Let's clean up these deployments from the hub cluster before redeploying them to the spoke cluster later.
+In previous chapters, we deployed webstore namespaces and workloads in the hub cluster.
+Now, we'll clean up these deployments from the hub cluster before redeploying them to the spoke cluster later.

 ### 1. Set labels workload_webstore = false and workloads = false